iequivocality/bemiho/README.md

 ## Future Development
 - Adding other blogs Sakamichi groups and some chika idol groups
 - Logging improvements
-- Metadata for photo and blog data
+- Extracing blogs from LINE for individual members
+- Extracting blogs from Ameblo (both groups and individual groups)
+- Allow re-download through only metadata
-- Selenium support for more complicated cases
+- Selenium support for more complicated cases (such as adding Twitter support)